Road to Recovery

 Dates and Times

-Online – These courses will be offered via live, interactive webinars.
-A high-speed internet connection is needed.
+A high-speed internet connection is needed for students who wish to remotely join in.
 Dial-up will not work.
 You can access the webinars with your computer or mobile device.
 Access instructions will be provided prior to the class.

 Cost and Registration